top of page

 • Droppings or egg sacs

-• Cracks in walls or floor
+• Cracks in walls or the floor

-These are your target zones.
+These are your target zones to focus on.

 3. Apply Diatomaceous Earth